-Pursuant to the Daré Stock Purchase Agreement, Cerulean, Daré and the Daré Stockholders agreed that, from the closing of the Daré Transaction through the sixth anniversary of the closing, Cerulean and Daré, jointly and severally, will indemnify and hold harmless each person who as of the date of the Daré Stock Purchase Agreement was, or who becomes prior to the closing, or has been at any time prior to the date of the Daré Stock Purchase Agreement, a director or officer of Cerulean or Daré or any of their respective subsidiaries against all claims, losses, liabilities, damages, judgments, fines and reasonable fees, costs and expenses, including attorneys' fees and disbursements, incurred in connection with any claim, action, suit, proceeding or investigation, whether civil, criminal, administrative or investigative, arising out of or pertaining to the fact that such director or officer is or was an officer, director, employee or agent of Daré, Cerulean or any of their respective subsidiaries, is or was serving at the request of Daré, Cerulean or any of their respective subsidiaries as a director, officer, employee or agent of another person, whether asserted or claimed prior to, at or after the closing, to the fullest extent permitted by applicable law.
+Pursuant to the Daré Stock Purchase Agreement, Cerulean, Daré and the Daré Stockholders agreed that, from the closing of the Daré Transaction through the sixth anniversary of the closing, Cerulean and Daré, jointly and severally, will indemnify and hold harmless each person who as of the date of the Daré Stock Purchase Agreement was, or who becomes prior to the closing, or has been at any time prior to the date of the Daré Stock Purchase Agreement, a director or officer of Cerulean or Daré or any of their respective subsidiaries against all claims, losses, liabilities, damages, judgments, fines and reasonable fees, costs and expenses, including attorneys' fees and disbursements, incurred in connection with any claim, action, suit, proceeding or investigation, whether civil, criminal, administrative or investigative, arising out of or pertaining to the fact that such director or officer is or was an officer, director, employee or agent of Daré, Cerulean or any of their respective subsidiaries, or, while a director or officer of Daré, Cerulean or any of their respective subsidiaries, is or was serving at the request of Daré, Cerulean or any of their respective subsidiaries as a director, officer, employee or agent of another person, whether asserted or claimed prior to, at or after the closing, to the fullest extent permitted by applicable law.
 Each such director or officer will be entitled to advancement of expenses (including attorneys' fees) incurred in the defense of any such claim, action, suit, proceeding or investigation from each of Cerulean and Daré within ten business days following receipt by Cerulean or Daré from the director or officer of a request therefor; provided that any person to whom expenses are advanced provides an undertaking, to the extent then required by the DGCL, to repay such advances if it is determined by a final determination of a court of competent jurisdiction (which determination is not subject to appeal) that such person is not entitled to indemnification under applicable law.

-Pursuant to the Daré Stock Purchase Agreement, Cerulean, Daré and the Daré Stockholders also agreed that, from the closing of the Daré Transaction through the sixth anniversary of the closing, the certificate of incorporation and by-laws of Cerulean and Daré will contain, and Cerulean will cause the certificate and bylaws of Daré to so contain, provisions no less favorable with respect to indemnification, advancement of expenses and exculpation of present and former directors and officers than are set forth in the certificate of incorporation and by-laws of Cerulean (in the case of the certificate of incorporation and bylaws of Daré) as in effect on the date of the Daré Stock Purchase Agreement.
+Pursuant to the Daré Stock Purchase Agreement, Cerulean, Daré and the Daré Stockholders also agreed that, from the closing of the Daré Transaction through the sixth anniversary of the closing, the certificate of incorporation and by-laws of Cerulean and Daré will contain, and Cerulean will cause the certificate and bylaws of Daré to so contain, provisions no less favorable with respect to indemnification, advancement of expenses and exculpation of present and former directors and officers than are set forth in the certificate of incorporation and by-laws of Cerulean (in the case of the certificate of incorporation and bylaws of Cerulean) or Daré (in the case of the certificate of incorporation and bylaws of Daré) as in effect on the date of the Daré Stock Purchase Agreement.